seiferla/FiBo/docs/SRS.md

 #### 3.3.1 Availability

 The server shall be available 95% of the time.
-This also means we have to figure out the "rush hours" of our app because the downtime of the server is only tolerable when as few as possible players want to use the app.
+This also means we have to figure out the "rush hours" of our app because the downtime of the server is only tolerable when as few as possible people want to use the app.

 #### 3.3.2 Defect Rate

 Our goal is that we have no loss of any data.
-This is important so that the game sessions can carry on, even after a downtime of the server.
+This is important so that the users financial data is save, even after a downtime of the server.

 ### 3.4 Perfomance